| Great Opinions by Thomas Mitchell v. Helms

 schools from otherwise permissible aid programs, and other doctrines of this Court bar it.
 This doctrine, born of bigotry,

 should be buried now."
-Amen!

 Good News Club v.
 Milford Central School